herffluff/thm-bof/README.md

 dr                      <----- mention #2 below
 dc
 ```
-The commands `aa` and `afl` are prerequistes for the debugged to find the important entry/exit points within the program.
+The commands `aa` and `afl` are prerequistes for the debugger to find the important entry/exit points within the binary.
 The commands `pdf @ [function name]` simply display the assembly code of the given function.
-In particular, each instruction is prepended by its adress in memory.
-The command `db [memory adress]` sets a _breaking point_ to stop the program flow.
-The command `dc` starts or continues the execution of the program until either a braking point or the end of the program is reached.
+In such display, each instruction is preceded by a the columns showing its address in memory.
+The command `db [memory address]` sets a _breaking point_ to stop the program flow.
+The command `dc` starts or continues the execution of the program until either a breaking point or the end of the program is reached.
 The command `dr` shows the memory register and the command `ds` executes only one instruction of the program (that is the one following whare the program is currently at).
-Finally, the command `px @ [memory adress]` shows the content of the memory starting at the given adress and in the next 256 bytes.
+Finally, the command `px @ [memory address]` shows the content of the memory starting at the given address and in the next 256 bytes.

-We explain the highlights of these instructions in the following paragraph.
+We explain the highlights of these instructions in the following paragraphs.

 The assembly code of the `main` function is shown below.
-One should notice that the memory adress of the instruction right after the `call sys.concat_arg` is `0x004005ce`.
-Given our simple explanation of how a the memory of a function works, this is the adresse that should be in the instruction pointer's value once the function `concat_arg` is called.
+One should notice that the memory address of the instruction right after the `call sys.concat_arg` is `0x004005ce`.
+Given how the memory related to a function call is managed, this is the address that will be in the instruction pointer's value once the function `concat_arg` is called.

 ![figure-1.png](figure-1.png)

 The assembly code of the `concat_arg` function is shown below.
-Notice that we have introduced a breaking point at the instruction `NOP` (adress `0x004005a9`).
-This instruction is particularly interesting, as it will allow us to see the content of the memory just before the `ret` instruction is performed.
+Notice that we have introduced a breaking point at the instruction `NOP` (address `0x004005a9`).
+This instruction is interesting because it allows us to see the content of the memory just before the `ret` instruction is performed.

 ![figure-2.png](figure-2.png)

-The memory at this point is illustrated in the picture below.
-Although this is a "rectangular" shaped representation of the memory, it can be reorganised to fit the model we have presented above.
+The memory at this breaking point is illustrated in the picture below.
+Although the picture shows a squared representation of the memory, it can be reorganised to fit the model we have presented above by putting one line after the other.

 ![figure-3.png](figure-3.png)

 Notice that the partition containing the function's arguments is almost empty.
-It begins with "doggoBBBB" and is then filled with a bunch of zeros.
+It begins with "doggoBBBB" (hex 646f 6767 6f41 4141 41) and is then filled with a bunch of zeros.
 This is because the function's argument ("BBBB") is well within the buffer size of the function.
 The word "doggo" is present in memory
 because the chosen breaking point is at the end of the function's instructions.
 As such, it is after the string concatenation of the function's arguments and the string "doggo".
-The "boring stuff" in memory is nothing but the register base pointer (rbp in the registery), which has the value `90e3 ffff ff7f 0000`.
+The "boring stuff" in memory is nothing but the registery base pointer (rbp in the registery), which has the value `90e3 ffff ff7f 0000`.
 Since the notation is in little indian, it means that the saved registery is `0x00007fffffffe309`.
-Finally, the saved instruction pointer has the value `ce05 4000 0000 0000`, or `0x00000000004005ce`, which is nothing but the adress of the instruction following the `call sym.concat_arg` instruction.
+Finally, the saved instruction pointer has the value `ce05 4000 0000 0000`, or `0x00000000004005ce`, which is nothing but the address of the instruction following the `call sym.concat_arg` instruction.

 To sum up, our examination of the function's memory shows the following content:

 ```
-[doggoBBB        (...bunch of zeros...)           ][90e3 ffff ff7f 0000][ce05 4000 0000 0000].
+[646f 6767 6f41 4141   (...bunch of zeros...)      ][90e3 ffff ff7f 0000][ce05 4000 0000 0000].
 ```

-If we keep going through the motions of the code presented above, an examination of the instruction pointer at the "mention #1" will reveal that it equalts `0x004005aa`, which is a memory adress that is still within the execution flow of the function.
-Two instructions later, its value is however equal to `0x004005ce` that is the value that was contained in the function's memory and regurgitated to the main program by the `ret` instruction.
+If we keep going through the code flow, an examination of the instruction pointer at the "mention #1" will reveal that it equals `0x004005aa`, which is a memory address designating an instruction within the function.
+Two instructions later (mention #2), the value of the register is however equal to `0x004005ce` that is the value that was contained in the function's memory.
+It has been regurgitated to the main program by the `ret` instruction, so as to continue the normal flow of the program after the function ended.
 All of this happens in the background.
-Since the memory adress is the one intented by the original programmers, the program flow resumes normally and the binary does what it is supposed to do (display "doggoBBB").
+Since the memory address is the one intented by the original program, the flow resumes normally and the binary does what it is supposed to do (display "doggoBBBB").

-# Going through the motions of an overflowed `ret` call
 ## The overflowed case
 Consider the following code:
 ```
 r2 -d ./buffer-overflow-2 $(python -c "print 'A'*163 + 'B'*6")
 ```
-and then in the debugger command line:
+and then, in the debugger command line:
 ```
 aa
 afl